 Unlike traditional conferences, participant-driven and participation-rich peer conferences have a conference arc with three essential components: Beginning, Middle, and End.
 This arc creates a seamless conference flow where each phase builds on what has come before.

-Participant-driven and participation-rich peer conference designs improve on traditional events because they don’t treat openings and closings as necessary evils but as critical components of the meeting design.
+Participant-driven and participation-rich peer conference designs improve on traditional events.
+They don’t treat openings and closings as necessary evils but as critical components of the meeting design.

 Let’s examine each phase of the peer conference arc in more detail.

-Though healthcare meetings were ranked just behind professional journals (92%) as the second most popular (87%) regular channel for learning, the survey of 237 healthcare professionals from 11 countries across the Americas, Asia, and Europe found “nearly 40 per cent of those interviewed have not had a positive delegate experience at the meetings they have attended.”
+Healthcare meetings ranked just behind professional journals (92%) as the second most popular (87%) regular channel for learning.
+But the survey of 237 healthcare professionals from 11 countries across the Americas, Asia, and Europe found “nearly 40 per cent of those interviewed have not had a positive delegate experience at the meetings they have attended.”

 Meeting owners and planners: it’s time to supply what your attendees want!